powerdot/Minecraft-Server-Admin/README.md

 ```

 Then we advice you to restart server to erase RAM usage by installing.
-After that you can access your Web Admin by: http://<youripaddress>:2020 and your password!
+After that you can access your Web Admin by: http://your.ip.address:2020 and your password!
 Hooray!

+# Where to run

 ## You can run server on
 * Yandex Cloud